cmichi/mediagoblin-plugins/README.md

 # Readme

-This is a loose collection of various plugins I write/wrote for the [GNU MediaGoblin](http://mediagoblin.org) project.
+This repository is a loose collection of various plugins I write/wrote for the [GNU MediaGoblin](http://mediagoblin.org) project.
 A while ago I dumped flickr and deviantart and migrated to my own [MediaGoblin instance](http://media.micha.elmueller.net).
-I have been sitting silently on the developers list since then.
-I guess it's finally time to start developing :).

-**Project status:** I am just starting out writing stuff for MediaGoblin.
+**Project status:** I am merely starting out writing stuff for MediaGoblin.
 Some things may still be a little bit wobbly.
+Currently this code has only been tested with v0.7.1.

 # Plugins

+In order to install a plugin execute `../../bin/python2.7 setup.py develop` in its folder.
+Afterwards execute `./bin/gmg dbupdate` in the MediaGoblin root.

 ## advanced-sampleplugin